 Hairy Curtain Crust - Stereum hirsutum

-Stereum subtomentosum is similar but is connected to the wood it grows on by a narrow band, whereas S. hirsutum is joined across more than 50% of its width.
+Stereum subtomentosum is similar but has a narrower connection to the substrate and the smooth undersurface stains yellow if bruised.
+Stereum gausapatum, sanguinolentum and rugosum stain red when bruised.
 The Turkeytail (Trametes versicolor) can look very similar, with zonate fruitbodies, but has tiny pores underneath.

-You must photograph the underside as well as the upper surface.
+You must photograph the underside as well as the upper surface, and note habitat and substrate.

 On dead hardwood trees and fallen branches; occasionally on conifers.